Biloxi Bus Accident Lawyer

 What are Punitive Damages?

 Unlike compensable damages, punitive damages are used to punish the defendant for wanton or reckless behavior, as well as to prevent others from doing the same.
-As per Mississippi Code § 11-1-65, these damages are limited based on the income and net worth of the defendant, as well as several other factors.
+As per Mississippi Code § 11-1-65, punitive damages may be recovered when a defendant’s conduct demonstrates reckless disregard for the safety of others.

 Call a Biloxi Bus Accident Attorney for Help